laurens-in/WSA-Web-Audio-API/doc/slides/index.md

 oscillator.start();
 ```

 This isn't possible.
 Sources are single-use.
 They are cheap to create and should/can not be reused.
-When they finish they can be garbage-collected, short-term garbage-collection is less expensive than long-term garbage-collection.
+When they finish playing they can be garbage-collected, short-term garbage-collection is less expensive than long-term garbage-collection.

 ---
 ### Sources: Samples